Scoparia biplagialis

 Scoparia biplagialis, the double-striped scoparia moth, is a moth in the family Crambidae.
 It was described by Francis Walker in 1866.
 It is found in North America, where it has been recorded from Alabama, Alaska, Alberta, British Columbia, California, Colorado, Florida, Georgia, Illinois, Indiana, Kentucky, Maine, Manitoba, Maryland, Massachusetts, Michigan, Minnesota, Montana, New Brunswick, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Nova Scotia, Ohio, Ontario, Oregon, Pennsylvania, Quebec, Tennessee, Virginia, Washington, West Virginia and Wisconsin.

 The length of the forewings is 6–8 mm.
-The ground colour of the adults varies from uniform brownish grey to pale grey or even strongly marked with black transverse patches.
 Adults are on wing from June to August.